 Shrimp and Coconut

 Picky eaters are a thing, especially if you’re hosting a big party with kids.
 Although the aromas and flavors of Creole are irresistible, they have a depth of spices that not everyone will enjoy.
 Still, if you want to serve something along the Mardi Gras lines, without the traditional Louisiana flavors, Coconut Rice and Shrimp is an ideal alternative.
+If you have any leftover ingredients, you can make this Jamaican coconut rice recipe the day after.

 Traditionally a city with many seafood dishes, shrimp are in almost every authentic New Orleans recipe and can also be a tasty Jambalaya addition.
 Skip the spicy flavors and serve this refreshing alternative for the main dish – it’s the mildest version of a New Orleans-Style Spicy Shrimp plate.